SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/splitting.md

 ### Input variable calculation - Example 2

 If no measurement is received within an interval the next measurement will be calculated proportionally.
-The actual production amount for the second interval will therefore be 35 pieces even if there was no measurement received.
+The Actual Production Amount for the second interval will therefore be 35 pieces even if there was no measurement received.

 ![Splitting example 2](/images/oee/theory/theory-splitting-example-2.png)